understanding-the-connected-home/book/who_controls_the_home.md

 So while there is certainly a need to raise consumer's media literacy here, it's also not primarily their fault.
 The study shows that retailers use misleading language all along:[^2]

-> "Retailers such as Apple and Amazon market digital media to consumers using the familiar language of product ownership, including phrases like “buy now,” “own,” and “purchase.”
+> "Retailers such as Apple and Amazon market digital media to consumers using the familiar language of product ownership, including phrases like 'buy now,' 'own,' and 'purchase.'

 > Consumers may understandably associate such language with strong personal property rights.

 > But the license agreements and terms of use associated with these transactions tell a different story.
 They explain that ebooks, mp3 albums, digital movies, games, and software are not sold, but merely licensed.
 The terms limit consumers' ability to resell, lend, transfer, and even retain possession of the digital media they acquire.
-Moreover, unlike physical media products, access to digital media is contingent — it depends on shifting business models, the success and failure of platforms, and often on the maintenance and availability of DRM authentication systems years after the consumer clicked “buy now.”"
+Moreover, unlike physical media products, access to digital media is contingent-it depends on shifting business models, the success and failure of platforms, and often on the maintenance and availability of DRM authentication systems years after the consumer clicked 'buy now.'"

 ## DRM for the home: Residential Rights Management

 Now we have to assume that similar challenges will arise around the connected home.
 Only there, the effect would be compounded as it would affect on our essential domestic infrastructure.

-Let us be blunt: **DRM for domestic infrastructure—Residential Rights Management if you will—should under no circumstance become part of our homes.**
+Let us be blunt: DRM for domestic infrastructure—Residential Rights Management if you will—should under no circumstance become part of our homes.

 Rights managements is hard to understand.
 If you've ever encountered a situation where you needed to assign read/write/execute rights for a personal computer, server or network without proper training, you'll know how confusing this is—even professionals regularly fail at selecting the appropriate permissions settings.